Instant Pot Ribs

-Yes, it’s quite possible to cook fall-of-the-bones tender, flavorful baby back ribs in just an hour without heating the house!!!
+Yes, it’s quite possible to cook fall-of-the-bones tender, flavorful ribs in just an hour without heating the house!!!

 In just under an hour, you’ll be enjoying juicy, tender, sweet and smoky baby back ribs.

-This recipe works as advertised because we’re cooking those ribs in an Instant Pot until it’s fall-of-the-bone tender.
+This recipe works as advertised because we’re cooking the ribs in an Instant Pot until it’s fall-of-the-bone tender.
 Then we finish it off on a grill for nice char and flavor.

 So How to Cook Instant Pot Ribs?